Become a Solver

 What will I get if my solution is selected?

-There's more than $1.6 million of funding available for the 2019 Solver Class.
-If you are selected as a Solver, you’ll receive a $10,000 grant from Solve, as well as access to the prize funding below.
-Visit each Challenges page to learn more about prizes.
+If you are selected as a Solver, you’ll receive a $10,000 grant from Solve, as well as access to significant additional funding.

-However, being a Solver is about much more than prize funding.
-When you join our MIT-backed network, you'll receive nine months of personalized support from members of Solve’s cross-sector community.
+However, being a Solver is about much more than funding.
+When you join our MIT-backed network, you'll receive nine months of personalized support from Solve staff and Solve’s cross-sector community.
 Through these connections, you'll build the partnerships needed to accelerate your work, validate your impact and business model, and scale your solution.

 MIT’s network and contacts have opened doors to avenues that we would otherwise have not been able to access.
 Going through such a rigorous due-diligence process—having your product reviewed in microscopic detail by such a renowned institution—was valuable validation of our impact.
 MIT Solve represents a true standard of excellence and signals that a solution is more than just a hopeful dream.

 —Priya Lakhani, Founder and CEO of Solver Century Tech